 Program OverviewThe Virus and Other Infection-associated Cancer (VOIC) Research Program explores associations between microbial infections and human cancer and accelerates clinical applications of basic science findings.
 VOIC has been at the forefront in defining a shift in cancers from classic AIDS-defining cancers to non–AIDS-defining cancers in aging patients on long-term antiretroviral therapy (ART).
 The goal of the Program is to promote research to discover and clarify the underlying causal relationships between microbial infections and human cancer.
 Towards this end, VOIC provides an interdisciplinary and collaborative program structure to accelerate new insights and increase efficacy for therapeutic and preventive cancer interventions.

 The main research and translational activities of VOIC include human tumor viruses, viral immunology and vaccines, associations between bacterial infections and cancer, and the connection between HIV/AIDS and cancer.
-The Program Leader is Dr. Amy Justice.
+The program leaders are Dr. Walther Mothes and Dr. Amy Justice.

 The goals of the Virus and Other Infection-associated Cancer Research Program are to: